BridgetteMag/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 3-Write a function that gets the length of a preficx in a substring 4-Write a function that searches a string for any of a set of bytes 5-Write a function that locates a substring
-6-Write a function that prints the chessboard
+7-Write a function that prints the chessboard
-7-
+8-Write a function that prints the sum of two diagonals of a square matrix